 Despite the small size I like the Dell Optiplex GX280.
 Response to keyboard input and or mouse movements are quick, and programs open with little to no delay.
 Since this is a business desktop, there is no opportunity to test gaming or other related software on the computer; in fact as part of our build the games were removed from the OS.
 I can report however, that business apps; i.e. Microsoft Office 2003, Adobe Acrobat Reader 7.0, Outlook 2003, Norton Anti-Virus, etc., all load and run extremely fast, while Internet Explorers performance does not seem at all changed from previous desktops that I have used.

 The built-in 10/100/1000 network card works as advertised, but I would have preferred a standalone card which could be swapped out, or a card that could be upgrade in the future via firmware.
 The card can be disabled via the BIOS.

 The built-in sound card works remarkable well and produces sound comparable to many high end offerings.
 The built-in speaker also offers surprising fidelity.
 Space on the front panel containing a lone headphone jack is a welcome convenience, an innovation it has taken PC manufactures over a decade to incorporate into their designs.

-The integrated Intel Graphics Extreme video card is fine for business applications, and is the only card available for this machine.
-Most of our stock are mated with 17 19 inch CRTs or 19 flat panel LCD displays.
+The Graphics Media Accelerator 950 video chip is fine for business applications, and is the only card available for this machine and mine is mated with a 19 flat panel display.
 Colors are sharp, crisp, and brightly rendered.

 Another more vexing problem has to do with the hard drive.
 Over time the capacitor problem causes the hard drive to race continually as if it is being continually accessed.